lilin-bme/lilin-bme.github.io/index.md

 ## Nanooptics and Raman sensing lab (LIN LAB AT SJTU)

+The interface between light and materials creates unique optical properties at the nanoscale, enabling the manipulation and transport of light in a controlled manner.
+With the use of nanomaterial tools, we can study the interaction of biological molecules, cells or tissues with optical nanostructures.

 {% capture text %}

-We use state-of-the-art nanofabrication and simulation technologies to design and fabricate ultrasensitive nanosensors for trace analyte sensing.
-We collaborate closely with other groups to study fundamental questions in biological metabolism and phenotype development using advanced optical techniques.
+We use state-of-the-art nanofabrication and simulation technologies to design and fabricate plasmonic nanostructures as ultrasensitive nanosensors for trace detection.
+In particular, we have focused on surface-enhanced Raman scattering as a bioimaging modality for in vivo surgical navigation or as an optical platform to study bio-materials interfaces for disease diagnosis.
+We collaborate closely with other groups to address fundamental questions in biological metabolism and tumor phenotype development using advanced optical techniques.

 {%
   include button.html